SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 used by NPC Gwennyd and reinforcement npcs.
 Expanding this feature to all enemy (police too) models will enhance the brutality of the TW world and be a visual improvement to the game.

+ 19. (1)[Unconfirmed] Balanced Raids ->
+A balance/reword for raids desperately needs to be implemented.
+At the moment the only difficulty encountered is time restraints.
+To make the game more fun and feel much more rewarding, raids should be hard due to being outnumbered, fighting smart npcs and decent damage done by npcs, rather than just killing them all with ease within a select time.

 - *Safehouse, Furniture and Customization:*
 -